 - Rye flakes

 One thing is certain; not all fats are created equal when it comes to weight loss.
-Some fats will help you lose weight, while others will lead to weight gain (1).
+Some fats will help you lose weight and are good for your heart, while others will lead to weight gain and increased cardiovascular disease risk (1).
 Because of this, it is best to understand the concept of “good” and “bad” fats before making dietary decisions.

 Omega-3 Fatty Acids